NorthStarUAS/ImageAnalysis/motion/docs/README-motion-dmd.md

 ![background pixel](./dynamic-pixel-selected.png)

-Here is a plot of the pixel value over time:
+Here is a plot of the pixel value over time.
+You may be able to see that a Fourier serious would need a large number of terms to accurately fit the input data sequence and that generally means there isn't any clear oscillatory behavior in the input data for DMD to fit with a smaller set of modes:

 ![background pixel plot](./dynamic-pixel-plot.png)